ayetolusamuel/CurrencySignExample/README.md

-   make sure you include (android:inputType="number") to your price edittext.
+   make sure you include (android:inputType="numberDecimal") to your price edittext.